 - Operational planning, procedures and training.

 We advise on safety factors, engineering judgement and the practical design of buildings and open spaces.
-We support the development of emergency procedures, including communication and announcements in Marauding Terrorist Attacks (MTAs) and how the “Run, Hide, Tell” guidance may apply in your organisation.
+We support the development of emergency procedures, including communication and announcements during incidents.
+We provide advice on how the “Run, Hide, Tell” guidance may apply in your organisation.

 Security checkpoint design

 We work with large events, attractions and stadia across the world to improve search and screening systems.
 Search rates can vary enormously, and in our experience, there is usually the opportunity to improve the performance of these systems.
 Analysis can help to create a balanced system that is both thorough and efficient.

 We measure the throughput, effectiveness, and (cost) efficiency of security checkpoint designs and suggest enhancements by studying the security objectives, process, pattern of demand, staff performance, design, and the levels of accumulation and queuing expected.

 We provide specialist advice for pedestrian planning around Hostile Vehicle Mitigation (HVM) barriers to protect large crowds.
 The direction of pedestrian approach, position of HVM in respect to other security and design features, and the pedestrian behaviours in response to the HVM, all impact crowd flow.
 We assess the impact of permanent and temporary security overlays on pedestrian flow around any HVM bollards and barriers and ensure that queues are protected within the secure perimeter.

 range of initiatives to maximise survivability of the public during evacuation